Kryptos Resources

 This page exists for the second.
 It gathers the supporting objects-stable transcripts, confirmed anchors, and reference context-so that the core narrative can remain uncluttered.

 If you're here to evaluate claims, begin with Confirmed anchors, then move to Canonical texts, then References.
+The individual downloads, the collaboration gates, and the changelog follow below.

 Confirmed K4 anchors